mkpython3/Mutation-Simulator/README.md

 ___

 ## Motivation
 The simulation of mutations is a useful tool when benchmarking bioinformatics programs for variant identification and read alignment.
-While other simulation programs provide a set of tools to simulate mutated genomes, the lack of a central unification of multiple features, combined with the possibility to avoid a uniform distribution of mutations across the genome to enable the simulation of hot and cold spots, lead towards the development of Mutation-Simulator.
+While other simulation programs provide a set of tools to simulate mutated genomes, the lack of a central unification of multiple features, combined with the possibility to avoid a uniform distribution of mutations across the genome to enable the simulation of hot and cold spots, led towards the development of Mutation-Simulator.
+This tool is not designed to be used as an evolution or inheritance simulator.
+It is mainly designed to assist other tools, for example de-novo assembly tools as a benchmarking tool.
+Mutation-Simulator solely provides the functionality to edit reference sequences into user specified configuration files ([RMT](https://github.com/mkpython3/Mutation-Simulator/blob/paper-development/rmt-docs.pdf)) or commandline options.
+With Mutation-Simulator it is possible to test whether other tools handle SNPs and SVs correctly.
+RMT files aim to assist the user in creating a benchmarking dataset that is as close to biological data as possible.
 ## Features
 * Not restricted to specific genomes / genome types
 * Can operate with full genomes or small DNA fragments in single and multiple Fasta files
 * Simple syntax
 * [VCF](https://samtools.github.io/hts-specs/VCFv4.3.pdf) documentation of introduced SNPs and Structural Variations (SVs).
-* [BEDPE](https://bedtools.readthedocs.io/en/latest/content/general-usage.html) documentation of interchromosomal translocations
+* [BEDPE](https://bedtools.readthedocs.io/en/latest/content/general-usage.html) documentation of **interchromosomal** translocations
 * SNPs support transitions / transversion rates
 * Many common SV types supported
+* Translocations are marked with INS:ME and DEL:ME in the VCF file
 * New RMT file format allows adjusting mutation-rates easily on a base resolution for more realistic mutation patterns
 * Highly configurable
+* Regions on the reference can be blocked (for example centromers)
 ## Methods
 Mutation-Simulator is executable in 3 modes: Command-line Arguments (ARGS), Interchromosomal Translocations (IT) and Random Mutation Table (RMT).
 These modes can be selected with the second positional argument (mode):
 ```sh
 ./mutation-simulator.py file mode options
 ```
-ARGS represents a quick way to simulate any kind of SV or SNP to a given amount and length randomly distributed across the reference genome.
+**ARGS** represents a quick way to simulate any kind of SV or SNP to a given amount and length randomly distributed across the reference genome.
 It provides no option to select specific areas on the genome for the mutation rates to apply to.
 All positions will be randomly generated across the genome on all chromosomes within the reference.
-The use case of ARGS confines to enabling the user to create a variant of the reference genome if no specific settings need to be considered.
+The use case of ARGS confines to enabling the user to create a variant of the reference genome **if no specific settings need to be considered** and solely exists as a **quality of life feature***.

-The IT mode serves the same use case as ARGS, though IT is used to generate breakend events at a specified rate.
+The **IT** mode serves **the same use case as ARGS**, though IT is used to generate breakend events at a specified rate.
 To simulate interchromosomal translocations first two chromosomes will be randomly paired.
 Secondly the amount of breaks is determined by the specified rate.
 Each break is randomly generated independently from the break positions of the paired chromosome, within the first and last position of the chromosomes with a minimum distance of one.
 The sequence after each breakpoint will then be swapped between the paired chromosomes.
 Same as ARGS, IT does not provide an option to define a different rate for each chromosome in the reference.

-RMT is a combination of the aforementioned features with the addition to define ranges of higher and lower mutation rates using an RMT file.
-This file format allows the user to create specific recreateable patterns in which mutations can be generated at given rates and lengths across specific chromosomes.
-RMT also features meta-information about the genome, specific IT rates for each chromosome in the reference, standard values for unspecified areas and blocking positions from mutating entirely.
+**RMT** is a combination of the aforementioned features with the addition to define ranges of higher and lower mutation rates using an RMT file.
+This file format allows the user to create **specific recreateable patterns** in which mutations can be generated at given rates and lengths across specific chromosomes.
+RMT also features meta-information about the genome, specific IT rates for each chromosome in the reference, standard values for unspecified areas, and blocking positions from mutating entirely.
 ### ARGS Mode
 Option | Option | Description | Default
 --- | --- | --- | :---: